fadzrinmadu/fadzrinmadu/README.md

 I believe in continuous learning, collaboration, and sharing knowledge with the community to grow together.

 ### Talking About Personal Stuffs:
-  - 🔭 I’m currently focus on learning the Swift Programming Language
+  - 🔭 I’m currently focusing on building my YouTube channel
-  - ⚡ Excited to create open-source projects
+  - ⚡ Excited about creating open-source projects
-  - 🌱 I’m currently learning Clean Architecture & Cryptography
+  - 🌱 I’m currently learning Clean Architecture & Design Patterns
-  - 💬 Feel free to ask me about Software Development
+  - 💬 Feel free to ask me anything about Software Development
   - 📫 You can reach me at <a href="mailto:muhfadzrinmadu@gmail.com">muhfadzrinmadu@gmail.com</a>

 <p>